Moduli of Gorenstein Q-homology projective planes: Elliptic fibrations on Enriques surfaces

 We are now in the position to record the properties of elliptic fibrations on Enriques surfaces relevant for our purposes.
 Beforehand, we point out another important difference to K3 surfaces next to the subtleties involving $(-2)$-classes: for a half-pencil $E$, only $|2E|$ will induce an elliptic fibration, but not $|E|$.

 \begin{Proposition} Let $Y$ be an Enriques surface and $E$ a divisor with non-zero class in $\Num(Y)$ and square $E^2=0$.
-Then \begin{enumerate}[(i)] \item $E$ gives rise to an elliptic fibration on $Y$; \item any smooth rational curve $C$ perpendicular to $E$ gives a fiber component of the fibration; \item in particular, any root lattice $R\subset\Num(Y)$ which is perpendicular to $E$ and supported on $(-2)$-curves on $Y$, embeds into the singular fibers of the fibration; \item if $Y$ contains a smooth rational curve $B$ with $B.E=1$, then $E$ gives a half-pencil, and $B$ gives a bisection. \end{enumerate} \end{Proposition}
+Then \begin{enumerate}[(i)] \item $E$ gives rise to an elliptic fibration on $Y$; \item any smooth rational curve $C$ perpendicular to $E$ gives an effective or anti-effective $(-2)$-divisor supported on fiber component of the fibration; \item in particular, any root lattice $R\subset\Num(Y)$ which is perpendicular to $E$ and supported on $(-2)$-curves on $Y$, embeds into the singular fibers of the fibration (as a lattice); \item if $Y$ contains a smooth rational curve $B$ with $B.E=1$, then $E$ gives a half-pencil, and $B$ gives a bisection. \end{enumerate} \end{Proposition}

-\begin{proof} \textit{(i)} By Riemann-Roch, either $E$ or $-E$ is effective, say w.l.o.g $E$.
+\begin{proof} \textit{(i)} By Riemann-Roch, either $E$ or $-E$ is effective, say w.l.o.g.~$E$.
 If its class in $\Num(Y)$ is not primitive, then divide by the degree of primitivity and continue with the primitive class thus obtained.
-By \cite[(17.4)]{BHPV}, it remains to subtract the base locus of $|2E|$; this is given by trees of $(-2)$-curves.
+By \cite[(17.4)]{BHPV}, it remains to subtract the base locus of $|2E|$; this is given by a configuration of $(-2)$-curves.
 Hence it suffices to apply successive reflections in these curves to arrive at a half-pencil.

 \textit{(ii), (iii)} We argue with the procedure sketched above to derive a half-pencil from $E$.
 The only critical step consists in the reflections since these generally do not act effectively on $\Num(Y)$.
 On the classes of $(-2)$-curves, however, they do act effectively up to sign.
-This follows from the fact that the $(-2)$-curves split on the K3 cover $X$, and likewise that a reflection on $Y$ corresponds to a composition of reflections on $X$ (compare the discussion in \cite[\S 2.3]{RS}).
-Thus we can assume that the smooth rational curve $C$, or the root lattice $R$ supported on $(-2)$-curves on $Y$, is perpendicular to the half-pencil $E$.
-That is, their classes embed into $E^\perp/\Z E$, and we conclude as in \cite[Lem.
-2.2]{Kondo-Aut} that the $(-2)$-curves correspond to fiber components (but unlike loc. cit. we do not claim that they determine the singular fibers, since we have no assumption such as $E^\perp/\Z E=R$, see Lemma \ref{prop:fibers}).
+This follows from the fact that the $(-2)$-curves split on the K3 cover $X$, and likewise that a reflection on $Y$ corresponds to a composition of reflections on $X$ (compare the discussion in \cite[\S 2.3, 2.4]{RS}).
+Thus we can assume that the smooth rational curve $C$, or the root lattice $R$ supported on $(-2)$-curves on $Y$, are mapped to (anti-)effective $(-2)$-divisors perpendicular to the half-pencil $E$.
+That is, their classes embed into $E^\perp$ (and into $E^\perp/\Z E$), and we conclude as in \cite[Lem.
+2.2]{Kondo-Aut} that the $(-2)$-divisors are supported on fiber components (but unlike loc. cit. we do not claim that they determine the singular fibers, since we have no assumption such as $E^\perp/\Z E=R$, see Lemma \ref{prop:fibers}).